/errorreport (Set Error Reporting Behavior) (C# Compiler Options)

 Modify the Internal Compiler Error Reporting property.

-For information on how to set this compiler option programmatically, see.
+For information about how to set this compiler option programmatically, see ErrorReport.